CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/MCPs/Obsidian-MCP-Actions/API-Documentation.md

 This document provides detailed information about the API endpoints available in the Obsidian MCP Actions system.

+## For LLMs

+If you are an LLM interacting with this system, please follow these guidelines:

+1. **Task Creation**: When asked to perform a task, create a task in the daily note and a log file
+2. **Status Updates**: Only update task status up to Testes [?] - never mark as Terminado [-] or Done [x]
+3. **Documentation**: Create or update documentation in the appropriate locations
+4. **Linking**: Always link related files using Obsidian's [[file]] syntax
+5. **Logging**: Keep detailed logs of your actions in the task log file

+Remember that your role is to assist with documentation, research, and implementation planning, but final approval and completion should be done by a human.

 ## Base URL

 All API endpoints are relative to the MCP server base URL: